Reading Food Labels When You Have Diabetes - Introduction

 |53 to 65||4|

 Saturated fat and trans fat are listed on the food label.
 The lower the number of grams, the better.
 Aim for less than 7% of your total calories to be from saturated fats.
+For example, that's about 15 grams of saturated fat for a day during which a person eats 2,000 calories.
 A food is considered to be low in saturated fat if it has 1 gram or less of saturated fat and 0.5 grams or less of trans fat in each serving.